lukecui95/National_Park_Flask_APP/README.md

 The first one is used to test my .csv file.
 Then, I designed four different tests to test my 4 routes.
 The following tests are used to test my National Park database.

+Use command "python SI507project_tests.py" to run me test suite file.

 ## templates

 There are several templates in the templates file.
 They are used to render HTML which will display in the browser.
+All the routes use templates to display messages in this app.

 ## How to run my Flask application